clairescanlon/eda-portfolio/README.md

 # Exploratory Data Analysis (EDA)
 A systematic framework for understanding your data **before** any cleaning, modeling, or strategic decisions.
-This portfolio provides modular, reusable Python tools to answer eight core questions about data structure, quality, relationships, and patterns.
+This repository provides modular, reusable Python tools to answer eight core questions about data structure, quality, relationships, and patterns.

 > [!NOTE]
 > **Philosophy**: EDA tools **analyze and report**—they never modify, clean, or transform data.
 By understanding data exactly as it exists, you make informed decisions about your project strategy.